 I felt miserable.
 After sadly hanging up and bawling myself to sleep, I woke up some time later to voices that of course, I couldn’t understand.

 My host family had a guest, a family member who spoke English and he had heard that I wasn’t feeling so well.
 He listened to my side of the story and offered this: did I realize how lucky I was to have this opportunity?
 What would happen if I did pack my bags and head home?
-In another week I’d be back to my old routine, and full of regret.
+In another week I’d be back to my old routine and full of regret.
 I’d throw away a chance that I’d never be able to get back.
 All for what?
-Because I wasn’t willing to give it more time and see how things would pan out?
+Because I wasn’t willing to give it more time and see how things would work out?

 How to Get Past Culture Shock